Data recovery from

 Is the analysis included in the recovery price and what does it cover?

-No. Analysis is a separate service paid upfront (250 PLN standard or 1,000 PLN express), which keeps the recovery itself cheaper than at labs offering "free diagnostics".
+No. Analysis is a separate service paid upfront (€65 standard; express processing is available at additional cost), which keeps the recovery itself cheaper than at labs offering "free diagnostics".
 It includes a thorough examination of the drive, identification of the failure type, and an assessment of recovery chances.
 Based on the results we prepare a report and quote.

 How long does USB flash drive data recovery take?